-ARTICLE XIV RESERVEDSection 15.14.
-SPECIAL LAND USE.
+ARTICLE XIV: SPECIAL LAND USES

+Section 14.01.
+INTENT

+The intent of this Article is to lay out the procedures and standards by which decisions on special land uses are made.
+Special land use standards in this Article are intended to accomplish the following:

+Provide a mechanism for public input on decisions involving more intense land uses.

+Establish criteria for development consistent with the Township's land use goals and objectives as stated in the Township Master Plan.

+Regulate the use of land on the basis of impact to the Township overall and adjacent properties in particular.

+Promote a planned and orderly development pattern which can be served by public facilities and serviced in a cost-effective manner.

+Ensure uses can be accommodated by the environmental capability of specific sites.

+Provide site design standards to diminish negative impacts of potentially conflicting land uses.

+Provide greater flexibility to integrate land uses within the Township.

+Section 14.02.
+SPECIAL LAND USE PROCEDURE

 The Township Board shall, upon recommendation from the Planning Commission, make decisions regarding approvals of special land uses listed in the table of permitted uses and special land uses in Section 4.01, pursuant to the authority and according to the procedure set forth in the Michigan Zoning Enabling Act (PA 110 of 2006, MCL 125.3101 et sec), as amended.

-The petitioner of a special land use must be the fee holder owner of the premises concerned or else have the written permission of the fee holder(s), and must submit an application for rezoning to the Township Clerk.
+The petitioner of a special land use must be the fee holder owner of the premises concerned or else have the written permission of the fee holder(s) and must submit an application for rezoning to the Township Clerk.

-Fees.
-Any applicant desiring to amend this Ordinance must deposit the required fee, as established by resolution by the Township Board, with the Township Clerk at the time their application is filed to cover the publication and other miscellaneous costs for said change.
+Fees: Any applicant desiring to amend this Ordinance must deposit the required fee, as established by resolution by the Township Board, with the Township Clerk at the time their application is filed to cover the publication and other miscellaneous costs for said change.

-Procedure.
-The procedure for a special land decision shall be as follows:
+Procedure: The procedure for a special land decision shall be as follows:

 Each petition for amendment of this Ordinance must be submitted to the Township Clerk who will: